-Andra Durham, Director: violin, viola
+Andra Prewett, Director: violin, viola

-Andra Durham began her teaching career in 1999 as a student teacher at Lawrence University while pursuing her viola performance degree.
+Andra Prewett began her teaching career in 1999 as a student teacher at Lawrence University while pursuing her viola performance degree.
 In one of her violin courses, she read Shinichi Suzuki’s autobiography, “Nurtured by Love.”
 Intrigued, she contacted Chicago-based Suzuki teacher, Edward Kreitman to observe a few lessons, which turned into a year long training in Suzuki Violin Book 1.
 The course inspired Andra to become a full-time Suzuki teacher.

 Andra has a diverse performance background that includes playing viola for various regional orchestras in the Midwest, being a singer-songwriter with a small following in the Chicago underground rock scene, and playing guitar and singing the part of Nancy Wilson for a Heart Tribute band.
 She toured nationally for three years playing fiddle with her band, Tin Horse, which lead her to move to Tennessee in 2010.
 She has since built up a private studio of over 30 violin and viola students.

 Andra holds a Bachelor of Music degree in Viola Performance from Lawrence University.
 Her teachers include Matthew Michelic, Peter Slowik, Roland Vamos, and Li-Kuo Chang.